tymyrddin/purple/source/docs/ai-security/identity.md

 whether a privileged action was induced or intended requires logging the model input and output alongside the downstream action, which is not the default configuration for most AI-augmented pipelines.

-## What delegated execution means for accountability
+## Delegated execution and accountability

 An AI system with service account credentials is, from the permission system's perspective, a service account.
 The permission system does not know whether the action was intended or manipulated.